 Under the Process for Exemptive Relief Applications in Multiple Jurisdictions (for a passport application):

-Terms defined in National Instrument 14-101 Definitions, NI 81-102 have the same meanings if used in this decision, unless otherwise defined.
-The following term has the following meaning:
+Terms defined in National Instrument 14-101 Definitions, MI 11-102, and NI 81-102 have the same meaning if used in this decision, unless otherwise defined.
+In addition:

 This decision is based on the following facts represented by the Filer:

 1. The Filer is a corporation incorporated under the laws of the Province of Ontario with its head office located in Toronto, Ontario.

 2. The Filer is registered in each Jurisdiction in the categories of investment fund manager, portfolio manager and exempt market dealer.
 The Filer also is registered in Ontario as a commodity trading manager and as a mutual fund dealer exempt from membership in the Mutual Funds Dealer Association of Canada.
 The Filer also is registered in Manitoba as an advisor (commodities).

 3. The Filer is the investment fund manager of and portfolio adviser to each ETF Fund.
 Other portfolio managers may be sub-advisers to the ETF Funds.